ethyca/fidesops/docs/fidesops/docs/guides/reporting.md

 ### Failed Request Example

-The below request is an `error` state.
-Under `stopped_collection_details` we can see that it failed at the erasure step of the `postgres_dataset:payment_card` collection.
-After troubleshooting the issues there, for example, your postgres password could be incorrect, you would resume the request with a POST to the `resume_endpoint`.
+The below request is an `error` state because something failed in the `erasure` step of the `postgres_dataset:payment_card` collection.
+After troubleshooting the issues with your postgres connection, you would resume the request with a POST to the `resume_endpoint`.

 ```json
 {